Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-access-keys.md

 * <a id="auth-id"></a>A Qumulo _auth ID_, Qumulo Core's common representation for identities, in the form of a numeric identifier.
 For example: `auth_id:513`

-{% include important.html content="Currently, it isn't possible to associate an S3 access key with a POSIX UID or GID." %}
+{% include important.html content="Currently, it isn't possible to associate an S3 access key with a POSIX group ID (GID)." %}

 {{site.s3.permissions.commandOutput}}